pylNeuralNet/workshop-algorithms-data-structures/README.md

 Other courses:

 5. Noteworthy Boost libraries
     - this one I haven't fully conceptualized yet, but I'm considering to make the main Motif of this course to write a modern parser that would allow to add some rules.
-Oftentiimes there is a situation where we need to filter each packet individually, which is incredibly CPU-consuming, despite using O(1) and O(N) libraries.
+Oftentimes there is a situation where we need to filter each packet individually, which is incredibly CPU-consuming, despite using O(1) and O(N) libraries.
 But Computer Science allows to think of very outside-the-box solutions.
 And while at it, some noteworthy boost libraries could be introduced.

 6. All GoF Design Patterns along with all techniques from aforementioned courses
     - Algorithmic real-life-resembling problems that also create an opportunity to exercise modern C++ techniques and Design Patterns.
 Like the tasks provoke to use somewhat "rare" or complicated or new methods, so that it will become more natural to use them in production code.